The Ketchup Song (Aserejé): Music video

 The music video was shot at Palm Beach, Estepona in Spain, at Chiringuito bar.
 Two other music videos were also produced for the song.

 The main video starts with the female band members laying out a carpet on the ground and putting the bar stools on display to set up their musical show.
 They then serve people exotic beverages at the beach bar.
 A male bar attendant enthusiastically pours a drink in a glass and juggles a bottle around.
 Meanwhile, more and more beach-goers are shown drawn into the bar, to watch the trio's performance.
 In some shots of the video, the trio would be performing near wooden window frames which are laid individually on the sandy beach.

 During the song's chorus, the band members perform their signature dance moves, alongside other visitors who also joyously participate.
 The band are helped up to a table, where they execute their Aserejé dance in front of a larger, jubilant crowd who gleefully jive in to the dance.
 By the end of the video, the crowd becomes jam-packed, with the young and old dancing to the song near the beach bar.

+Other music videos

+The second music video involve the band members in a futuristic club pursuing an afro-haired love interest.
+The third music video is a sing-along video with the band members performing against a white background as the lyrics are displayed onscreen with a letterboxed border featuring the band's logo.